mmalloul/ai-assistant/README.md

 ## AI Assistant
-This project aims to provide an AI-powered assistant that can for example, help you review your code.
-The assistant utilizes a language model from Ollama to run your prompt.
-You can download any Ollama model, but I've set it to codellama by default for now.
-Feel free to pull any model you like from their [website](https://ollama.com/library) :)
+This project aims to provide an AI-powered assistant that, for example, can help you review your code.
+The assistant utilizes a language model from Ollama, running your prompts through it.
+By default, the project is set to use the codellama model, but you're encouraged to explore and download any model from their extensive library on the [Ollama website](https://ollama.com/library) :)

 ## Changelog